Tips on Preconception Health for Men

 According to the Organization of Teratology Information Services (OTIS), “Agents that may cause birth defects do not reach the developing fetus through the father as they do from the pregnant mother,” but we do know that male exposure to certain substances can lead to some preliminary problems with fertility and also slightly elevate the risk of certain birth defects.

 Male infertility alone accounts for approximately 1/3 of all infertility cases.
 Should fertility issues arise, you should plan ahead to be in the best physical condition to conceive.

 Make an appointment with your doctor

 It is time to find a health care provider you feel comfortable with to get started with a pre-conception appointment.

 Clean out the medicine cabinet

 Eliminate as many medications from your routine as possible.
-Talk with your physician about your prescription medications.
+Talk to your physician about your prescription medications.
 You may need to discontinue use or try something new.

 The following medications have been known to impact male fertility:

 - Tagamet (cimetidine), sulfasalazine, and nitrofurantoin are used to treat ulcers, gastrointestinal problems, and urinary tract infections.
 These medications may impact sperm production and sperm count.

 - Steroids, such as prednisone and cortisone, which are used to treat asthma, arthritis and skin conditions, impact male fertility.